Azure-Samples/app-service-managed-identity-key-vault-csharp/README.md

 ./saveenv.sh -y

 # at any point if your terminal environment gets cleared, you can source the file
-# you only need to remember the name of the env file (or set the $mikv_Name variable again)
+# you only need to remember the name of the env file
 source ~/YourUniqueName.env

 ```